 But, if you get these yummy wild blackberries, all you need to spend money on is sugar and lemons.
 It was the first time I made jam myself, unlike mum, who makes all sorts of jams and preserves, and all of them are failproof.

-I don’t really eat that much jam, apart from the occasionally toast with butter and jam, most of it ends up in desserts.
+I don't really eat that much jam, apart from the occasionally toast with butter and jam, most of it ends up in desserts.
 And the homemade jam really tastes amazing, well worth the time spent on making it!
+If you like foraging, my damson jam is another great homemade recipe worth making.

 Wild blackberries are a lot smaller than the ones grown commercially and sold in shops, but are sweet and juicy if they are proper ripe.
 You will know they are ready if it's easy to pick them up, and are slightly softer to touch.